Can supplements be beneficial for Thyroid Disease?

 The Reputation of Supplements

-In contrast, many companies create supplements that promise chelated minerals, relief from pain, and guarantee an immune system boost when ingesting their supplements.
+Many companies create supplements that promise chelated minerals, relief from pain, and guarantee an immune system boost when ingesting their supplements.
 Most of these brands are marketing a combination of minerals that aren't blended correctly or offer an ingredient in their product that is not actually in their product.
 Also, they have ingredients in their product that are confusing when read by the consumer.
-Sometimes the consumer sees the word calcium and does not understand that there are several kinds, and some work better than others.
+Sometimes the consumer sees the word calcium and does not understand that there are several different kinds of supplemented calcium, and some work better than others.

-As a health coach in the field, I choose to focus my future practice on autoimmune disorders, diabetes, detoxing, travel, weight loss, and mental health.
+As a health coach in the field, I choose to focus my future practice on autoimmune disorders, thyroid conditions, detoxing, travel and eating well, weight loss, low carb, and behavioral lifestyle change.
 Which means, if I were to recommend supplements, I would need to select vitamin and mineral supplements that are worthy of my client's needs.
 As well, I would need companies that can prove just as worthy.
 Therefore, in lieu of having a variety of supplements to choose from, I would prefer to keep certain supplements on hand or specific brand names in my memory bank.
 These particular supplements are the ones I use most in my practice that will relate to the areas of nutrition I choose to focus on.

 In suggesting supplements with benefits, practitioners have to ensure they solve a problem.
 For example, practitioners already suggest a few supplements that help regulate bacteria or regulate mood, for example.
 Examples like these can be beneficial if living a healthy lifestyle in addition to taking recommended medications correctly.
 Other examples of supplements that are often suggested are ones that help add focus and mental clarity, ones that are proven to help strengthen the immune system, and even some that have recent research on the effects of chelating heavy metals out of the body.